DeKalb County, Illinois: History

 The county is noted for agriculture.
 In 1852, the DeKalb Agricultural Society produced the county's first Agricultural Fair, in Sycamore.
 Eventually farmers, businessmen, bankers and newspapermen organized to become the DeKalb County Soil Improvement Association, which later was split into DeKalb County Farm Bureau and DeKalb Agricultural Association (DEKALB AgResearch, Inc., Monsanto).
 DeKalb County is credited with being the birthplace of the Farm Bureau movement.
-DeKalb County is also the 2nd largest hog producing county in Illinois and the 66th largest in the nation.
+DeKalb County is the 2nd largest hog producing county in Illinois and the 66th largest in the nation.

-Education has played an important role in the area with Northern Illinois University located in DeKalb and Kishwaukee College located in Malta.
-Except for 2020 (COVID-19), a major fair has been held each year since 1887 at the Sandwich Fairgrounds in Sandwich.
+Education has played an important role in the area: Northern Illinois University is located in DeKalb and Kishwaukee College is located in Malta.
+Except for 2020 (due to the COVID-19 pandemic), a major fair has been held each year since 1887 at the Sandwich Fairgrounds in Sandwich.

 Pronunciation

-Unlike similarly spelled locations, such as DeKalb County, Georgia, DeKalb denizens from Illinois pronounce the county name /dᵻˈkælb/ di-KALB-', with an L sound, as in German.
+Unlike similarly spelled locations, such as DeKalb County, Georgia, DeKalb denizens from Illinois pronounce the county name /dᵻˈkælb/ di-KALB-', with an L sound, as in German, after its namesake.